Making the Money Come to You

 Though it creates bonds in less personal ways than sales, marketing enables you to cast a wider net and create a sales funnel that directs revenue your way.
 It gives you the opportunity to create that planned giving funnel.

-Marketing requires a consistent, systematic approach to your audience through:
+Irresistible marketing requires a consistent, systematic approach to your audience through:

 - Direct mail,